- Notice of assessment : Notice of assessment

 The co-ownership gives rise to expenses relating to the maintenance of the common portions and the day-to-day administration of the syndicate.
 Administrative, maintenance, replacement, improvement or alteration expenses of the common portions are divided among the co-owners.
 General common expenses are to be distinguished from particular common expenses, which are allocated under different rules.
 In the first case, it is the relative value of each fraction that is used to establish the co-owners contribution.
 As for particular common expenses arising from common portions for restricted use, the co-owners using them are alone responsible of the expenses resulting therefrom.

-The Board of Directors manages the affairs of the syndicate of co-owners, so that it can operate in accordance with the law and the declaration of co-ownership.
-All decisions concerning the syndicate, co-ownership or the immovable which is not under the jurisdiction of the meeting of co-owners, are the competence of the board of directors.
+It is to the board of directors as a whole, as a decision-making body, that the Civil code of Quebec confers the power to administer the affairs of the syndicate.
+Individual directors do not have any powers unless they have been specially authorized to do so.
+All decisions concerning the syndicate, the co-ownership or the immovable which is not under the jurisdiction of the meeting of co-owners, are the competence of the board of directors.
 Its main role is to ensure the preservation of the immovable.
 As a general rule, it is the decision-making body that ensures the maintenance of its common portions.
 If necessary, it must undertake the necessary work to ensure its sustainability.

 Managing a co-ownership requires accounting and financial skills.
 If the manager masters them, he will be able, under the supervision of the board of directors, to play a crucial role in the proper operation of the immovable.
 For instance, he will know how to balance budgets and manage efficiently the funds of the co-ownership such as monitoring contracts with various service providers, the payroll (salary of the janitor) and the work to be done in the short, medium and long term.
 A review of the various financial tasks that could be entrusted to the co-ownership manager.